Is an office building a public utility building?

 Is it possible to change the purpose of an office building?

 When considering whether to change the intended use of an office building, it is necessary to consider both the Local Spatial Development Plan and the technical requirements for the new function.
-Converting an office building into a residential building, for example, involves a complex procedure requiring verification of compliance with local plans and meeting standards such as solar exposure, thermal insulation, and ceiling load-bearing capacity.
+Converting an office building into a residential building, for example, involves a complex procedure that requires verification of compliance with local plans and meeting standards such as solar exposure, thermal insulation, and ceiling load-bearing capacity.
 Any such modification requires notification or a new building permit to ensure safe use consistent with the new character of the building.

 Who controls the technical requirements of public buildings?

-The basic organs are:
+The basic control bodies are:

 • The State Fire Service, which strictly controls fire protection systems.